fatliau/ChatRoom_ClientServer/README.md

 ### Chat Room tab
 - enter a line can be done by either push GUI button or press keyboard enter
 - clear the LineEdit widget after each entering
+- real-time message display
 - message column always scroll down to the newest message
-- private message show to both sender and receiver
+- private message shows onto both sender and receiver, with color
 - rael-time update for combobox and attendance list at receiving server broadcat
 - window expanding space is preferd for message column